 Benzema, 12/1 to be the tournament's leading scorer, may be heading towards the twilight of his career but there are few players performing at his level right now and if he can take his club form to Qatar not even Kylian Mbappe can outshine him.

 The Real Madrid forward scored 44 goals for his club last season and was the standout player in their successful La Liga and Champions League campaigns.
 He has also excelled since returning to the France squad last summer, with Deschamps utilising his intelligent movement to both get on the end of chances and drop deep to create opportunities for his teammates.

 Aurelien Tchouameni earned his first cap for France in September 2021 and a fantastic season for Monaco earned him a big-money move to Real Madrid this summer.

 The 22-year-old defensive midfielder featured in all four of France's UEFA Nations League fixtures in June and his athleticism, coupled with his proficient capabilities on the ball, make him the perfect long-term successor to N'Golo Kante.

-Didier Deschamps' switch to a 3-5-2 setup was criticised following their Euro 2020 exit and while the system has been seen since France's most recent outings suggest a return to the more familiar 4-3-3 could be on the cards, despite the injuries to both Paul Pogba and Kante.
+Didier Deschamps' switch to a 3-5-2 setup was criticised following their Euro 2020 exit and while the system has been seen since France's most recent outings suggest a return to the more familiar 4-3-3 could be on the cards.

 A defensively sound double pivot is utilised, linking up with an attack that includes Kylian Mbappe coming in from wide and Benzema and Griezmann feeding balls in behind for the PSG star.